Executive Council of the North West

 The Executive Council of the North West is the cabinet of the executive branch of the provincial government in the South African province of the North West.
-The Members of the Executive Council (MECs) are appointed from among the members of the North West Provincial Legislature by the Premier of the North West, an office held since September 2021 by Bushy Maape of the African National Congress (ANC).
+The Members of the Executive Council (MECs) are appointed from among the members of the North West Provincial Legislature by the Premier of the North West, an office held since June 2024 by Lazarus Mokgosi of the African National Congress (ANC).

 Molewa premiership: 2004–2009

 Pursuant to the 2004 general election, Edna Molewa was elected Premier of the North West; she announced her Executive Council on 30 April 2004.
 On 23 August 2005, Molewa announced a reshuffle in which no MECs were fired but most changed positions; the reshuffle also included a reconfiguration of the provincial government's portfolios, as safety was merged with roads and transport, finance was split from economic development, and tourism was split from agriculture to merge with economic development.
 On 10 May 2007, Molewa announced a second reshuffle, to take effect from 1 June; it affected only three portfolios and again involved no dismissals.
-In July 2007, Elliot Mayisela was removed as MEC for Agriculture – a controversial decision which he contested – and was replaced in an acting capacity by Darkie Afrika, who also remained Economic Development MEC.
+In July 2007, Mandlenkosi Mayisela was removed as MEC for Agriculture – a controversial decision which he contested – and was replaced in an acting capacity by Frans Vilakazi and then by Darkie Afrika.
+In October, Jan Serfontein was appointed as his permanent replacement.